What are ERES articles? What is Electronic Reserve?

-How do I request ERES for Springboard?
+How do I request ERES for Brightspace?

 Click the green button as many times as necessary to provide more bibliographic information.
 Remember to complete the request by selecting Submit Request at the bottom of the page.

 What sort of materials may be requested?

 ERES is ideal for chapters from a book or articles from a journal which may be requested by instructors.